confluentinc/ksql/docs/developer-guide/serialization.rst

 support a map type, KSQL serializes ``MAP``s as JSON objects.
 Because of this the JSON format can only support ``MAP`` objects that have ``STRING`` keys.

 The serialized object should be a Kafka-serialized string containing a valid JSON value.
-The foramt supports JSON objects and top-level primitives, arrays and maps.
+The format supports JSON objects and top-level primitives, arrays and maps.
 See below for more info.

 JSON Objects